alexfioto/reddit-classification/README.md

 - Basic Naive-bayes classification model aided by grid searching
 - Basic Random Forest classification model aided by grid searching
 - Conclusions and recommendations

-## Executive Summary

-I will be analyzing and modeling data scraped from Reddit.
-The subreddits to be classified are from the Machine Learning and Artificial Intelligence subreddits.
-Below, I have broken down the process for each notebook.

 ### Notebook 3.1 Web Scraping